To access Updates from the State Officials' Coordinator, to go to "From the Stand."

 New referees will receive access from our webmaster to their personal pages on ohioboysvolleyball.

 The 2017 season is slated to have minimal rule and technique/mechanics changes compared with 2016.
 The NFHS has announced a few technical changes that do not affect playing rules per se.
-We will cover these in the rules meeting.
 They primarily address how second referees are responsible for ending a time-out with consistent whistle use with 15 seconds left in a time-out or when both teams return to the court early followed by verifying all 12 players are back on the court and then ensuring that the timer sounds a horn.
 ALL time-outs now end with a horn.
 The one playing rule that was modified was the replay rule which now matches the re-serve rule in terms of no changes of on-court personnel with the logical exception of when play is stopped for an injury and a replay is issued.
 Only the injured player may be subbed for or replaced by the libero (if in the back row), and only the injured player's team may request a time-out.
 No other substitution is allowed, and the other team may not be granted a time-out or allowed a Libero replacement until the next rally is completed with a point awarded.